-Bordetella (commonly called “kennel cough”): The bordetella bacteria causes an extremely contagious upper respiratory infection.
+Bordetella for dogs (commonly called “kennel cough”): The bordetella bacteria causes an extremely contagious upper respiratory infection.
 Puppies should be given two doses of the Bordetella vaccine, about a month apart.
 Annual boosters are recommended if your dog regularly interacts with large groups of unknown dogs (boarding facilities, groomers, dog parks, etc.)

-Canine Influenza (CIV): Commonly known as “the canine flu,” canine influenza is easily transmitted between dogs through a combination of aerosols, droplets, and direct contact with respiratory secretions.
+Canine Influenza for dogs (CIV): Commonly known as “the canine flu,” canine influenza is easily transmitted between dogs through a combination of aerosols, droplets, and direct contact with respiratory secretions.
 Annual boosters are recommended if your dog regularly interects with large groups of unknown dogs (boarding facilities, groomers, dog parks, etc.) We do not offer this vaccine at our facilities but we do recommend it.

-General Dewormer: Strongid-T is a general dewormer that treats hookworms and roundworms.
+Dewormer for dogs and cats: Strongid-T is a general dewormer that treats hookworms and roundworms.
 Most puppies are born with internal parasites or worms derived from their mother, so puppies should be given three doses of this dewormer.
 It is also used to treat worms in adult dogs.